KygekDev/posts/_posts/2021-10-17-too-good-to-be-true.md

 description: This post warns people that nothing ever comes easy and instantly
 header: If Something Seems Too Good to Be True, Then It Is
 ---
-# If Something Seems Too Good to Be True, Then It Is

 > If something seems too good to be true, then it is.

 Nothing really, really ever comes easy and instantly without any struggles.